ZYYSny/Selective-Joint-Fine-tuning/README.md

 ### Results

-0. Multi crop testing error on Stanford Dogs 120 (in the same manner with that in VGG-net: [link](http://www.robots.ox.ac.uk/~vgg/research/very_deep/)):
+0. Multi crop testing error on Stanford Dogs 120 (in the same manner with that in [VGG-net](http://www.robots.ox.ac.uk/~vgg/research/very_deep/)):

 	model|top-1|top-5
 	:---:|:---:|:---: